ProjectLibertyLabs/dsnp-gateway-prototype/README.md

 - `PROVIDER_KEY_URI`: The URI or seed phrase for the provider key. e.g. `//Alice`
 - `PROVIDER_ID`: The ID of the Provider that will be used.
 - `PORT`: The port to launch the service on.
 Defaults to `5005`
+- `SIWF_URL`: The current Sign-In With Frequency UI deployment.
+Current Deployed Version: `https://amplicalabs.github.io/siwf/ui`
+- `SIWF_DOMAIN`: The raw domain that the user is logging in through.
+Example: `localhost`, `amplica.io`

 ### IPFS Endpoint